Time Inc. backs away from plans to sell itself

 Meredith had no immediate comment on Time's announcement Friday morning.

-In pre-market trading, Time's stock was almost back down to pre-November levels.
+In morning trading, Time's stock was almost back down to pre-November levels.

-Time's strategic plan calls for "continued aggressive reengineering of the cost structure" of the business and "selective portfolio rationalization," CEO-speak for cutbacks.

-The plan is centered around the print-to-digital transition that other publishing companies are also trying to make.